-AMEGIC [3] is SHERPA's preferred matrix element generator, which employs the method of helicity amplitudes [13, 14].
+AMEGIC [2] is SHERPA's preferred matrix element generator, which employs the method of helicity amplitudes [12, 13].
 It works as a generator, which generates generators:

 During the initialization run the matrix elements for a set of given processes within the SM, the MSSM or the ADD model, as well as their specific phase space mappings are created by AMEGIC and stored in library files.
 In the initialization of the production run, these libraries are linked to the program.
-They are used to calculate cross sections and to generate single events based on them.
+They are used to calculate cross sections and to generate single weighted or unweighted events based on them.
 Also, a directory may be specified to store the cross sections, the status of the phase space integrators, and the maximal weights of the processes.
-These information may be used to shorten the potentially lengthy calculation phase for further event generation runs.
+This information may be used to accelerate the potentially lengthy calculation phase for further event generation runs.
+AMEGIC has been tested for multi-particle production in the Standard Model [14] and its MSSM implementation has been tested in [15].